Keyboards of the Beatles Era

 The Beatles were always eager to try practically anything in their quest for new and different sounds.
 John Lennon's use of a Hohner Pianet N electric piano on The Night Before being a good early example.
 A Hohner Pianet would also later be used on songs such as I Am The Walrus and Revolution.
-The Mellotron flutes on Strawberry Fields Forever is another classic example of their use of emerging keyboard technology, as was their use of the Moog IIIP synthesizer that can be heard on Abbey Road.
+The Mellotron flutes on Strawberry Fields Forever is another classic example of their use of emerging keyboard technology during the Beatles Era, as was their use of the Moog IIIP synthesizer that can be heard on Abbey Road.

-The Abbey Road studios were also well-equipped with keyboards, and the Beatles took advantage of that and used them on several recordings.
-The studio's 1905 Steinway Vertegrand upright, which was nicknamed the Mrs Mills piano by the studio staff, was kept slightly out of tune, and that, coupled with its lacquer-hardened hammers, gives it a very distinctive "old-time" sound that was used on many songs, including the piano parts on Lady Madonna and She's A Woman.
+The Abbey Road studios were also well-equipped with keyboards, and during their era the Beatles took advantage of that and used them on several recordings.
+The studio's 1905 Steinway Vertegrand upright, which was nicknamed the Mrs Mills piano by the studio staff, was kept slightly out of tune, and that, coupled with its lacquer-hardened hammers, gives it a very distinctive "old-time" sound that was used on many songs during the Beatle era, including the piano parts on Lady Madonna and She's A Woman.
 The studio's Lowrey DSO-1 Heritage Deluxe Organ was used for the harpsichord-like sounds on Lucy In The Sky With Diamonds, the organ parts on Sun King, as well as for some of the organ sounds on Being For The Benefit Of Mr Kite.
-Abbey Road's Mannborg Harmonium was featured prominently on We Can Work It Out, and the studio's Steinway D grand piano was used on several songs, as was their Hammond RT-3 tone wheel organ - a close relative of their more famous B-3 model.
+Abbey Road's Mannborg Harmonium was featured prominently on We Can Work It Out, and the studio's Steinway D grand piano was used on several songs during the Beatles era, as was their Hammond RT-3 tone wheel organ - a close relative of their more famous B-3 model.
 Leslie speakers were also used by the Beatles - not only paired with organs, but to process everything from guitars (You Never Give Me Your Money) to vocals (Tomorrow Never Knows).
-George used Leslie speakers to amplify his guitars fairly often, and it became a easily-recognized component of his later-era Beatles guitar sound.
+George used Leslie speakers to amplify his guitars fairly often, and it became an easily-recognized component of his later-era Beatles guitar sound.

-Other keyboard instruments that they used included harpsichord (Fixing A Hole, Piggies), Moog IIIP Modular synthesizer (used on several songs on Abbey Road), Baldwin Combo Electric Harpsichord (Because), Celeste (Baby It's You, Fool On The Hill, Good Night), Clavioline (Baby You're A Rich Man), Clavichord (For No One) and a Vox Continental organ, which John Lennon played on I'm Down.
+Other keyboards of the Beatles era that were used included harpsichord (Fixing A Hole, Piggies), Moog IIIP Modular synthesizer (used on several songs on Abbey Road), Baldwin Combo Electric Harpsichord (Because), Celeste (Baby It's You, Fool On The Hill, Good Night), Clavioline (Baby You're A Rich Man), Clavichord (For No One) and a Vox Continental organ, which John Lennon played on I'm Down.

 Phil O'Keefe is a multi-instrumentalist, recording engineer / producer and the Senior Editor of Harmony Central.
 He has engineered, produced and performed on countless recording sessions in a diverse range of styles, with artists such as Alien Ant Farm, Jules Day, Voodoo Glow Skulls, John McGill, Michael Knott and Alexa's Wish.
 He is a former featured monthly columnist for EQ magazine, and his articles and product reviews have also appeared in Keyboard, Electronic Musician and Guitar Player magazines.